bgamari/squmfit/docs/index.rst

 Functional interpretation
 -------------------------

-The architecture of ``squmfit`` is inspired by patterns used widely in Haskell and other functional languages.
-The :class:`Expr` class is an applicative functor and reader monad having access to an environment containing packed parameter values.
+The design of ``squmfit`` is largely inspired by patterns introduced to the author by the functional programming community.
+If one is so inclined it can be useful to think of :class:`Expr` as an reader applicative having access to an environment containing packed parameter values.
+Composition is standard function composition.
+The :func:`Expr.map` function provides functorial map.
+Functions can also be lifted with the :func:`model` decorator.